-‘Murder She Baked, Just Desserts’: Hallmark Mystery Movie Stars Alison Sweeney
+‘Murder She Baked: Just Desserts’ — Hallmark Mystery Movie Stars Alison Sweeney

 — MPCA/Brad Krevoy TV (@MPCA_Film) March 20, 2017

-Murder She Baked: Just Desserts On Hallmark Movies And Mysteries (HMM)
+Murder She Baked: Just Desserts On Hallmark Movies And Mysteries

 In Lake Eden, Minnesota, Hannah Swensen, the town’s favorite baker, is preparing for a first-time-on-television baking competition for the Red Hawk Flour Bake-Off.
-It’s an exciting time, and lots of buzz is being created around the event.
+It’s an exciting time, and plenty of buzz surrounds the event.
 As ambitious bakers make their bakery’s finest, judges are also lined up to select the next winner.
 For this event, the winner stands to gain a front page spot on Chef Magazine, along with a check for $25,000.

-With those possible wins, it is a wonder contestants don’t start killing each other off.
+With those possible wins, it is a wonder these contestants don’t start killing each other off.
 In a strange twist, it’s not the contestants who are killing each other off, it’s the judges!
 One by one, the bake-off judges are turning up dead.
 But natural causes can’t be blamed for the last victim.
 This one was found dead on the track field.

 Ok – Who's live tweeting #MurderSheBaked this Sun., 3/26?
 Can't wait! ???????? @Ali_Sweeney @thelisadurupt @CameronMathison @J_wimbles @Hoganfilm pic.twitter.com/JBzmrffqeJ